Themitchell/workshop-react-1-intro-to-react/README.md

 ```

 <!---
-Mention that it looks like HTML and is similar but it is not
-Mention that React uses camel case for props so that it can bind HTML properties if we need to
+React uses camel case for props so that it can bind HTML properties if we need to
-for example class= cannot accept a dynamic value. className= can.
+for example class="" cannot accept a dynamic value. className={} can.
 JSX is not the only templating tool for react - we could use handlebars for example
-talk about how other frameworks handle templating
-So where do we write our JSX
 --->

 # What is a component?